marcusbirkeland/chadGDP/README.md

 4. Add the path of the LLM model to the .env file as `MODEL_PATH=<PATH HERE>`.
 Wizard Vicuna (LLAMA) is currently used: https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGML.
 5. Open this repo, and run `cargo build`.
 Then run `cargo leptos watch`.
 6. Go to https://localhost:3000

+## Credits
+Check out LLM for more information about how to use llm in rust: https://github.com/rustformers/llm Source code based on amazing tutorial/repo RustyLlama: https://github.com/MoonKraken/rusty_llama